yongjinjiang/music_generation/README.md

 ## About
-   - This is our final project for the [Data Visualization and Analytics] program(https://bootcamp.umn.edu/data/landing%20full/).
+   - This is our final project for the [Data Visualization and Analytics] (https://bootcamp.umn.edu/data/landing%20full/) program.
    - We used a code template from the online course ["Deep Learning Specialization"](https://www.coursera.org/specializations/deep-learning) to train the model and use it to generate music.
    - The app is deployed on Heroku: https://mj-music-generation.herokuapp.com/.
+   - Here is [Our presentation](https://slides.com/yongjinjiang/deck-1/fullscreen), which is equivalent to ppt version in the repo.

 ## Goal
    - Using music input, train a model with LSTM recursive neural network,  and generate new pieces of the same style.